codeadamca/lystex/index.markdown

 [![LKYSTEX Original Design](images/design-low.png)](images/design-high.png)

+### Game Setup

+Follow these steps to get the game up and running:

+1. Plug the two USB hubs (black chords) into the wall.
+2. Ensure there are nine USB cables connecting the USB hubs to the nine Spike hubs mounted to the bottom of the plywood.
+3. Turn on the nine Spike hubs by pressing the primary button for about one second.
+The Spike hubs will emit a 3x3 grid when turned on.
+4. Activate the code on each Spike hub by pressing the primary button again.
+The Spike hubs will animate a rotating square when the code is running.

+    If the hub returns to a 3x3 grid after activating the code, this means the code is encountering an error.
+Ensure all the cables are pluggin in firmly and try again.
+If the problem repeats, the issue will need to be diagnosed with [Pybricks](https://code.pybricks.com/).

+5. Turn on the Essentials hub on the rover by pressing the primary button once.
+6. Turn on the Xbox controller, the Xbox logo will blink.
+7. Activate the code on the Essentials hub by pressing the primary button again.
+The Xbox logo will turn to a solid light.

+    The code on the Essentials hub will take approximately 30 seconds to reset the escape room puzzles and the driving controls to start working.

+8. Begin playing!

+### Video Queues

+If you want to use the video queues follow these steps:

+1. Plug a Chromebook into the wall, turn on, and login using the password *polytchnic*.
+2. Connect the speakers and adjust the volume.
+3. Ensure the Chromebook will not activate the sdreensaver when plugged in.
+4. Open a browser on the Chromebook and visit the [Lystex Player](https://lystex.codeadam.ca/player/player.html).
+5. Click the fullscreen button, flip the keyboard so the Chromebook is in tablet mode, and place the Chrombook on top of the bunker.
+6. Open a browser on a second device (a laptop or cellphone) and open the [Lystex Controller](https://lystex.codeadam.ca/player/control.html).
+7. Click a video on the second device to confirm the two devices are interacting.

+### Solution

 > <small>LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.</small>

 ---